 You can visually hear enemies through a doorway as the words, step, step, step appear in front of you.
 The enemies sprites look like a combination of two and three-dimensional.
 When they die, they explode in a visually satisfying manner.
 The sound design plays up the comic style sound effects to further immerse that comic book feeling.

 Void Bastards puts you in the shoes of prisoners being recruited by a posh talking computer and tasked with searching derelict ships to obtain parts to fix the various aspects of the home ship.
 I say, prisoners, because when you die (and you will) you are replaced with another freshly hydrated body with their own traits.
 These traits might be negative, a smoker who coughs every now and then alerting enemies.
-Or they could be beneficial, such as being able to sprint faster.
+They could also be beneficial, such as being able to sprint faster.

 Starting with just a simple pistol, you are thrust into a galaxy map where you are free to choose your own path.
 Flying around the galaxy requires fuel and you need to eat some food every day.
 Run out of food and you die.
 Run out of fuel and you will find yourself coasting to the next point, consuming significantly more food in the process.